 The 20-year-old admits it was difficult to watch the Three Lions at the European Championship, but is raring to go on his return to Roy Hodgson's side when they face Sweden

-The 20-year-old, who has been capped five times for the Three Lions, has recently returned to first-team action after over a year in the treatment room, but claims he is raring to go as he returns to the national squad for Wednesday's clash with Sweden.
+The 20-year-old, who has been capped five times for the Three Lions, has recently returned to first-team action after over a year in the treatment room but is raring to go, as he returns to the squad for Wednesday's clash with Sweden.

 “It was hard [to miss Euro 2012],” Wilshere told Arsenal’s official website.

 | ENGLAND LATEST

 |8/1||Jack Wilshere is 8/1 to score anytime against Sweden with William Hill

 “I was just like a fan, watching it with my family.
 To get the setback just before and miss it was heartbreaking but I worked all through the summer and worked hard to get my fitness back and shake off all the little niggles that I was getting.

 “Now I’m back in the squad and hopefully if I keep my maintenance work up in the gym, I can improve on the pitch and stay in there.”

 The midfielder also admitted that he cannot wait for his chance to play for Roy Hodgson’s men again as he prepares to line-up against Sweden.

 “It’s a dream come true," he added.
 "It feels like the first time again.
 It’s been so long and now there’s a new manager and a totally new set-up.